hamedyaghoobian/hamedyaghoobian.github.io-deprecated-/content/posts/_index.md

   image: ""
 ---

-The **MIND - Muhlenberg Intelligence and Neural Development** stands as a dedicated lab for the study of Language Models and Human-AI Interaction (HAII).
+The **MIND - Muhlenberg Intelligence and Neural Development** stands as a dedicated research group for the study of Language Models and Human-AI Interaction (HAII).
 Positioned as a nucleus for independent research, it supports students with a keen interest in the intersection of AI and human experiences.
 The primary goal is to uncover the reciprocal influence of technology and humans and to scrutinize the role of AI within this dynamic framework.

 ### Research Focus

-Research at the MIND lab spans several pivotal areas within artificial intelligence:
+Research at the MIND Research Group spans several pivotal areas within artificial intelligence:

-- **Natural Language Processing (NLP):** The lab focuses on text classification, sentiment analysis, and language modeling.
+- **Natural Language Processing (NLP):** The research group focuses on text classification, sentiment analysis, and language modeling.
 - **Conversational Agents:** Efforts are directed towards understanding and improving AI-driven conversational interfaces.
 - **Human-Centric AI Design:** A significant emphasis is placed on designing and evaluating AI systems that prioritize human interaction.
-- **Ethics and Philosophy of AI:** The lab also dedicates time to pondering the ethical implications and philosophical questions that arise with AI and technology.
+- **Ethics and Philosophy of AI:** The research group also dedicates time to pondering the ethical implications and philosophical questions that arise with AI and technology.

 ### Approach